Mike Ford Player Props: Mariners vs. Rays

 Mike Ford At The Plate

-- Ford is hitting .204 with six home runs and a walk.
+- Ford has six home runs and three walks while hitting .214.

-- Ford has reached base via a hit in seven games this year (of 22 played), and had multiple hits in three of those games.
+- Ford has gotten at least one hit in 34.8% of his games this season (eight of 23), with more than one hit three times (13.0%).

-- He has hit a long ball in 18.2% of his games this season, and 10.5% of his plate appearances.
+- He has gone deep in 17.4% of his games this year, and 9.8% of his trips to the plate.

-- Ford has driven in a run in six games this season (27.3%), including two games with multiple runs batted in.
+- In seven games this season (30.4%), Ford has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.